 Final Step: Monitor and optimize

-If you want to milk as much sign-ups as you can from your list building efforts.
+If you want to milk as many sign-ups as you can from your list-building efforts.
 You may want to pay closer attention to what’s working and iterate them.
 While also optimizing what’s not working so well.

 Key areas you may want to text:

 Split-test the opt-in form.
-Some of the elements you can test are the copy, call to action, button placement, and color.
+Some elements you can test are the copy, call to action, button placement, and color.